 - Training.
 We provide our small, minority- and female-owned contractor members with the business education and construction training necessary for success.

 - Mentoring.
 Our mentoring program encourages joint ventures whereby established contractors share business and industry knowledge and give assistance to small minority- and female-owned construction firms;

 - Contractors Assistance Association.
 In addition to spearheading training and mentoring programs and courses, CAA partners with organized labor to promote careers in construction trades and encourage application for joint apprenticeship programs among diverse populations.

-- Construction Career Awareness Program.
-This collaborative effort with Hard Hatted Women and the Contractors Assistance Association provides Cleveland Metropolitan School District middle school students with insights into the wide range of careers in construction.
+- Construction Career Awareness Program and Opportunities in Construction.
+This collaborative effort with Contractors Assistance Association provides Cleveland Metropolitan School District middle school students and adults with insights into the wide range of careers in construction.
 The program emphasizes communications and teamwork as important workplace skills.
-The program has been supported by Turner Construction through employees who talk about project management, engineering, trade workers and helpers, using blueprints and sample materials as aids.
-CEA is working to expand this program to a multi-day event and to other school systems.
+The program has been supported by CEA members and various Building Trades through employees and Training Center staff who talk about project management, engineering, trade workers and helpers, career pathway information and sample materials.

 Other Diversity in Construction Initiatives

 CEA staff serve on the City of Cleveland’s Construction Diversity & Inclusion (Mayor Jackson's Community Benefit Agreement MOU) Committee; Suplier DIversity Councils with several institutions; Fannie M. Lewis Residency Construction Advisory Committee (“Fannie Lewis Committee”).
 Through the Fannie Lewis Committee, and various Owner Diversity & Inclusion committees, CEA has been working to identify solutions to greater inclusion of minorities on Cleveland-area projects.